Negotiatus, looking to help businesses optimize purchasing, raises $10 million – TechCrunch

 Negotiatus generates revenue in two ways.
 The first is a regular subscription model that charges on a monthly basis for each location on the platform.
 The second is based on spend volume on the platform (which comes from the vendor side).

-Thus far, Negotiatus has 300 customers, with a particular popularity among health and wellness businesses (SoulCycle, Orangetheory, CorePower Yoga) and coworking businesses (WeWork, Zeus, Domio).
+Thus far, Negotiatus has 300 customers, with a particular popularity among health and wellness businesses (SoulCycle, Orangetheory, CorePower Yoga) and co-working businesses (WeWork, Zeus, Domio).
 The company hopes to soon expand beyond physical products into software services.